Marcin Burkhardt

-Marcin Burkhardt ([ˈmart͡ɕin ˈburkxart]; born 25 September 1983) is a Polish professional footballer who plays as a midfielder for Weszło Warsaw.
-From 2021 to 2022 he served as a sporting director of Pogoń Siedlce.
+Marcin Burkhardt ([ˈmart͡ɕin ˈburkxart]; born 25 September 1983) is a Polish professional footballer who plays as a midfielder for regional league club Grom Warsaw.
+He is also the assistant coach of Weszło Warsaw.
+From 2021 to 2022, he served as the sporting director of Pogoń Siedlce.

 Career

 Club

 Burkhardt made his debut in the Polish league on September 16, 2001 in Amica Wronki against Dyskobolia Grodzisk and has scored seven goals as of this campaign.
 For Legia he scored 4 goals – in matches Amica-Legia, Dyskobolia-Legia, Wisla Plock-Legia and Odra Wodzislaw-Legia.
 He played for Legia Warsaw until 30 March 2008.
 The day after he joined the IFK Norrköping squad for three years.

 On 19 August 2009 Burkhardt left IFK Norrköping for Metalist Kharkiv for three years.

 In February 2010, Burkhardt was loaned to Jagiellonia Białystok on a half year deal.
 He was sold to this club one year later.

 During the summer of 2012 Burkhardt signed for Azerbaijan Premier League club Simurq.
 Burkhardt played 24 times for Simurq, scoring 5 times, during the 2012–13 season.

 On 8 September 2014, Burkhardt signed for Bulgarian side Cherno More.
 He made his debut coming on as a substitute for Todor Palankov in a league game against CSKA Sofia on 13 September.
 On 20 March 2015, Burkhardt scored the only goal in Cherno More's 1–0 victory over Marek Dupnitsa.
 He ended his debut campaign at Cherno More with 4 goals in all competitions.
 In June 2015, Burkhardt signed a new contract with the club keeping him with the Sailors until the end of the 2015–16 season.
 However, he left the team in December 2015 due to injury issues.

 On 15 December 2017, Burkhardt joined III liga team Motor Lublin.